Michigan's Howard hits Wisconsin assistant after Badgers win

 MADISON, Wis.
-(AP) — Michigan coach Juwan Howard became upset after Wisconsin called a pair of timeouts in the final minute of a game the Badgers already had put out of reach.
+(AP) — Michigan coach Juwan Howard became upset after Wisconsin called a timeout in the closing seconds of a game the Badgers already had put out of reach.

 The way Howard responded could have major ramifications on the rest of Michigan’s season.

-Howard took a swing at Wisconsin assistant Jon Krabbenhoft after arguing with Wisconsin coach Greg Gard during the handshake line following the Badgers' 77-63 victory on Sunday.
+Howard hit Wisconsin assistant Joe Krabbenhoft after arguing with Wisconsin coach Greg Gard during the handshake line following the Badgers' 77-63 victory on Sunday.
+The Big Ten said it planned to "take swift and appropriate disciplinary action when it completes its review."

-During his postgame news conference, Howard said he was angry over Wisconsin's timeout usage.
-Wisconsin called two timeouts in the last minute, including one with 15 seconds left when the Badgers led by 15.
+During his postgame news conference, Howard said he didn't like Wisconsin calling for a timeout with 15 seconds left and the Badgers leading by 15.

-“I didn't like the timeout being called, to be totally honest,” Howard said.
-“I thought it was not necessary at the moment, especially being a large lead.”
+“I thought it was not necessary at the moment, especially being a large lead,” Howard said.

-“There’s no room, no space for conduct like that in any competition, much less a Big Ten competition," McIntosh said.
-"The Big ten takes pride in sportsmanship.
-The Big Ten takes pride in acting with class.
-That didn’t happen today.”

-Messages were left seeking comment from Warren and Michigan athletic director Warde Manuel.
+Players from each side got involved in the skirmish, and video appeared to show Michigan's Moussa Diabate and Wisconsin's Jahcobi Neath throwing punches.

-Howard said he reacted after someone from Wisconsin put hands on him, though he didn't specify who did it.
+Howard said he reacted after someone from Wisconsin put hands on him.
+Video showed Gard had his hands touching Howard’s arm or wrist area while trying to explain the reason for the timeout.

 “I addressed with the head coach that I will remember that, because of the timeout,” Howard said.
 “Someone touched me, and I think it was very uncalled for, for them to touch me, as we were verbalizing and communicating with one another.
 That’s what escalated it.”

-The national player of the year candidate went on a personal 9-0 run and blocked a shot in a span of 2 minutes, 12 seconds to give the Badgers a 56-41 lead.
-That stretch included a spectacular drive into the lane in which Davis scored with his left hand and drew contact to set up a three-point play.
+Davis went on a personal 9-0 run and blocked a shot in a span of 2 minutes, 12 seconds to give the Badgers a 56-41 lead.

-Michigan (14-11, 8-7) scored five straight points to get the margin down to 10, but Davis answered with a jumper and teammate Brad Davison followed with a 3-pointer.

-Crowl scored 11 points for Wisconsin.
-Davison, Chucky Hepburn and Tyler Wahl added 10 each.
+Steven Crowl scored 11 points for Wisconsin, and Brad Davison, Chucky Hepburn and Tyler Wahl added 10 each.

+Wahl said nothing out of the ordinary occurred during the game that could have foretold what would happen afterward.

+“I would say it was just a good 40-minute basketball game — physical game, Big Ten basketball,” Wahl said.

 HONORING FINLEY